Chelidon (sister of Aëdon): Mythology

 After her sister Aëdon won a bet against her husband Polytechnus, Polytechnus was forced to find his wife a female slave as promised.
 He went to his wife's father Pandareus, claiming that Aëdon wanted to see her sister.
-Chelidon thus left with Polytechnus to visit Aëdon, but on the way there he forced himself on the maiden while she cried and prayed to Artemis for help.
+Chelidon thus left with Polytechnus to visit Aëdon, but on the way there he raped the maiden while she cried and prayed to Artemis for help.
 He then cut her hair short, dressed her up as a slave, and terrorized her against telling anyone what had happened.
 He then gave her to Aëdon as a slave.
 Aëdon did not suspect anything and for a time Chelidon suffered in silence due to the great load of work her unsuspecting sister gave her, until one day Aëdon overheard Chelidon lamenting her cruel fate.

 Enraged at the treatment of her sister, Aëdon decided to avenge her.
 The two sisters then killed Itys, Aëdon's son by Polytechnus, and fed him to his unwitting father while they ran back to their own.
 Polytechnus was not slow in figuring out what had happened and was soon hunting them down, but Pandareus protected his daughters and had Polytechnus tied up, smeared with honey and left to the mercy of flocks of flies.
 But Aëdon, feeling sorry for her husband, kept the flies off of him.
 Angered over what they perceived as her betrayal, Pandareus, his unnamed wife and son attacked her, so Zeus decided to turn them all into birds.
 Chelidon, like Philomela, became a swallow, a bird with a tuneless twitter unlike the mellifluous song of the nightingale, the bird Aëdon turned into.
 Artemis bid that Chelidon would always dwell near humans in her new avian life.